tutorial

 5. Map columns: Date, Title, Author, Type (bug/other), URL

-This creates an automatic issue log that your team can reference.
+This creates an automatic issue log that the team can reference.

 Step 6: Test and Activate